 Governmental entities, private insurers and mortgage poolers may insure or guarantee the timely payment of interest and principal of these pools through various forms of insurance or guarantees, including individual loan, title, pool and hazard insurance and letters of credit.
 The Adviser will consider such insurance and guarantees and the creditworthiness of the issuers thereof in determining whether a mortgage-related security meets its investment quality standards.
-It is possible that the private insurers or guarantees or guarantee arrangements.
+It is possible that the private insurers or guaranters will not meet their obligations under the insurance policies or guarantee arrangements.